ktor-doc-jp/ktor-doc-jp/advanced/http2.md

 [HTTP/2](https://en.wikipedia.org/wiki/HTTP/2) is a modern binary duplex multiplexing protocol designed as a replacement for HTTP/1.x.

-Jetty, Netty, and Tomcat engines provide HTTP/2 implementations which Ktor can use.
-However, there are significant differences, and every engine requires additional configuration.
+Jetty, Netty, and Tomcat engines provide HTTP/2 implementations that Ktor can use.
+However, there are significant differences, and each engine requires additional configuration.
 Once your host is configured properly for Ktor, HTTP/2 support will be activated automatically.

 Key requirements: